LintaoAmons/easy-commands.nvim/README.md

         {
           name = "MyCommand",
-          callback = 'lua vim.print("easy command user command")', },
+          callback = 'lua vim.print("easy command user command")', description = "A demo command definition",
+        },
         -- You can overwrite the current implementation {
           name = "EasyCommand",
-          callback = 'lua vim.print("Overwrite easy-command builtin command")', },
+          callback = 'lua vim.print("Overwrite easy-command builtin command")', description = "The default implementation is overwrited", },
         -- You can use the utils provided by the plugin to build your own command {